 Low resolution just means that the image isn’t in sharp enough detail to print because of the low file size of the image.
 If you go ahead and print them, the pictures will come out unsatisfyingly blurry.

 no one likes blurry pictures

-This is me sending you a little as it applies to your website photography.
+This is me sending you a little warning icon as it applies to your website photography.
 Say you get photographs taken for your website.
 You have the photographer take whatever pictures they think is best (which is a good thing since hopefully your photographers knows their craft).